samo2105/fullstack-challenge/README.md

 - `cd client`
 - `yarn`
-- `npm install -g ember`
+- `npm install -g ember-cli`

 **Running / Development**

-- `ember serve`
+- `ember serve` or `yarn start`
 - Visit your app at [http://localhost:4200](http://localhost:4200).
 - Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).

 **Code Generators**
 Make use of the many generators for code, try `ember help generate` for more details

-## How to submit your code
+## Submission

-You can fork our repo and create your own branch and send us a link to it.
-Please make sure visibility is set to public so we can access that link.
+To submit your code, please create a private GitHub repo (it’s free) and share your code repo with our GitHub user, `PeekTechTask``.
+Please make commits of logical units to evaluate your progress and add comments as you see fit.
 You can also submit a zip files with the code challenge.

 ## Learn more